-Strong capitalisation and improvement in investor profile - The DMI Group's capitalisation has consistently remained strong, aided by regular equity infusions in the past by the promoter, i.e. DMI Limited, Mauritius, and a recent capital infusion from MUFG Bank, SMTB and other investors.
+Strong capitalisation and improved investor profile - The DMI Group's capitalisation has consistently remained strong, aided by regular equity infusions in the past by the promoter, i.e. DMI Limited, Mauritius, and the recent capital infusion from MUFG Bank, SMTB and other investors.
 In December 2021, DFPL had raised a \$47-million equity investment from SMTB and others.
 Prior to this, the Group concluded an equity raise in April 2020, whereby about Rs.
 942 crore was infused by South Korea's Nexon Co through DMI Limited, Mauritius.
 During the six-year period ending March 2022, the Group had concluded an equity infusion of about Rs.
 2,950 crore.
 As a result, its net worth (DFPL (consolidated) + DHFPL) stood at Rs.
 4,868 crore as on March 31, 2023 with a gearing of 1.0x compared to Rs.
 4,479 crore as on March 31, 2022 with a gearing of 0.7x.
 As for DFPL (consolidated), the net worth stood at Rs.
 4,220 crore as on March 31, 2023 with a gearing of 1.0x.

 DFPL successfully closed a \$400-million equity investment round, which included primary and secondary transactions.
 The round was led by MUFG, Inc. through its consolidated subsidiary - MUFG Bank, along with participation from SMTB and other investors.
 Following the receipt of capital in Q1 FY2024, the Group's net worth (DFPL (standalone) + DHFPL) increased to Rs.
 7,262 crore as on September 30, 2023 with a gearing of 0.8x.
 As for DFPL (standalone), the net worth increased to Rs.
 6,598 crore as on September 30, 2023 with a gearing of 0.8x.
-Further, ICRA notes the improvement in the investor profile, following the recent capital infusion from MUFG Bank.
-While the existing capital base is sufficient to support the growth plans for the near to medium term, ICRA notes that the Group may need incremental capital to maintain a prudent capitalisation level over the longer term, especially given its growth plans for the digital lending and housing finance segments.
+Further, ICRA notes the improved investor profile, following the recent capital infusion from MUFG Bank.
+While the recent increase in the risk weights for consumer credit by the RBI would impact DFPL's capital adequacy by about 8-10 percentage points, the existing capital base is sufficient to support the growth plans for the near to medium term.
+ICRA notes that the Group may need incremental capital to maintain a prudent capitalisation level over the longer term, especially given its growth plans for the digital lending and housing finance segments.
 Nevertheless, given the track record of the existing investors in extending support to the Group, ICRA expects support from existing investors to be forthcoming as and when required.
 Further, ICRA notes that the Group plans to maintain prudent capitalisation over the longer term with a maximum gearing of 2x.

-Strong liquidity profile; financial flexibility expected to improve - DFPL's asset-liability management (ALM) profile is characterised by positive cumulative mismatches in the near-and-medium-term buckets, given the low leverage and the significant proportion of the loan book with a residual tenor of up to 1 year.
-This, along with sizeable cash and liquid investments of Rs.
-602 crore at the standalone level (equivalent to ~12% of borrowings; as on September 30, 2023), augurs well for the liquidity profile.
-Typical to affordable housing finance (AHFC) business, DHFPL's ALM profile is characterised by cumulative mismatches in some buckets up to 12 months despite the low leverage and sizeable on-balance sheet liquidity (about Rs.
-221 crore as on September 30, 2023).
+Strong liquidity profile; financial flexibility expected to improve - DFPL has a track record of strong liquidity, which is supported by the low leverage and sizeable cash and liquid investments.
+Moreover, a considerable portion of the loan book has a residual tenor of up to 1 year.
+Similarly, DHFPL has strong liquidity, which is supported by the low leverage and sizeable cash and liquid investments.
 Further, the track record of support from the promoter and MUFG Bank, in terms of equity infusions, provides comfort.
 Moreover, while the Group is currently maintaining enhanced on-balance sheet liquidity, it endeavours to always keep on-balance sheet liquidity equivalent to six months of the total outflows.